 Prior to joining Smith Anderson, Mark practiced with national and international law firms in the Triangle.
 Before returning to private practice, Mark was general counsel and a member of the four-person executive team at ElectriCities of North Carolina, a management services company for two of the country’s largest power agencies, each jointly owning nuclear generation assets with the state’s investor-owned utilities.

 Mark is heavily involved in civic activities in Raleigh and North Carolina.
 He is currently serving his second term as a member of the Board of Directors of the NC Chamber and is also a member of the Board of Visitors of the UNC Children’s Hospital.
 He is an adjunct professor at UNC Law and co-taught a class in the spring 2020 semester on renewable energy transactions.
-He previously served as an appointed member of the NC Banking Commission.

 Professional & Community Affiliations